AceDogdog/Portfolio/README.md

 ### 👨‍💻 About Me

-* 🎓 Currently studying **Data Science & Statistics** in a joint degree program (University of Arizona & CUEB), maintaining a 3.9 Major GPA.
+* 🎓 Currently studying **Data Science & Statistics** in a joint degree program (University of Arizona & CUEB).
 Expected graduation: June 2027.
 * 📈 Deeply interested in **High-Dimensional Statistics** and **Applied Machine Learning**, specifically predictive modeling using ensemble methods like XGBoost and Random Forest.
 * ⛏️ Gained valuable industry experience as an Assistant Consultant Intern at **SRK Consulting**, applying data science methodologies to geological and mineral resource analysis.
 * 🎯 Actively preparing for graduate studies and seeking opportunities to apply statistical rigor and scalable distributed systems to solve complex, real-world problems.